xconverge/spkelly/content/posts/batteryreconditioning.md

 The checksum was simply the sum of the previous 25 bytes.
 I created another Qt widget for the eload, added some controls, added a communication thread to handle the serial communication and implementation of this protocol, and now had control of the electronic load!

-The power supply communication proved to be a bit trickier due to the translated documentation…
+The power supply communication proved to be a bit trickier due to the translated documentation...

 ![](/batterycharging/psupacket.png)

-Hmm…so it looks like there is a mandatory silent period before and after the packet.
+Hmm...so it looks like there is a mandatory silent period before and after the packet.
 The packet then has a dynamic size based on the type of command being sent.
 Finally a 16bit crc is done on the data.
 Again using the packet sniffer I sent some commands using the existing software (all in chinese) and reverse engineered the commands for my purpose.
 I was able to create dummy packets in a unit test with the same contents from my serial sniffing tests to verify my crc algorithm was outputting the same results.
 With some experimentation I figured out how the voltage always had a x100 multiplier on the value and the current had a x10 multiplier, this allowed 2 bytes to represent relatively fine currents and voltages.
 I then created another Qt widget and comm thread to manage the power supply and the new comm protocol.

 Once I could control all 3 devices properly, I then added a few minor extras for ease of use: